erinmd/nc-games-project/README.md

 git push -u origin main
 ```
 ### Install dependencies
-Run npm install to install all the relevant packages.
-Most of what you need is here already, but you will additionally need to install express and supertest
+Use npm install to install all the dependencies

 ### Setup your .env files
 You will need to create two.env files: `.env.test` and `.env.development`.